Mika Zibanejad Game Preview: Rangers vs. Wild

 Zibanejad Stats vs. the Wild

-- On the defensive side, the Wild are giving up 42 total goals (4.2 per game) which ranks 31st in the NHL.
+- On defense, the Wild are conceding 48 total goals (four per game) which ranks 31st in the NHL.

 |2023-2024 Season